Buying real estate in the Philippines?

 Everything you need to know is included in our the Philippines Property Pack

-The Philippines' population is getting (a bit) richer
+The Philippines' population is growing and getting (a bit) richer

 Positive